MicrosoftDocs/azure-docs/articles/container-apps/dapr-init.md

 ms.date: 11/27/2023
 ---

-# Initialize Dapr Components in a container app environment using the Azure CLI (preview)
+# Initialize Dapr components in a container app environment using the Azure CLI (preview)

-Simplify your Dapr development experience by initializing Dapr components directly in your Azure Container Apps environment with one command.
+You can initialize Dapr components directly in your Azure Container Apps environment with a single command.
+When you use `az containerapp env dapr-component init`, you can seamlessly transition from code to cloud, by easily creating the Dapr dependencies (pub/sub and state store) backed by development-grade services.

-Initially, deploying and running your Dapr-enabled container apps on the Azure Container Apps platform required a significant amount of time around configuring the infrastructure and Dapr components.
-Due to this complexity, when migrating your local workload to Azure Container Apps, you redid much of the setup.

-The `az containerapp env dapr-component init` command:
-- Seamlessly transitions from code to cloud, bringing the local development experience to Azure Container Apps using either the Azure CLI or the Dapr CLI.
-- Deploys the application code without needing to make any changes.
-- Implements lightweight development-grade services powering the infrastructure.
-- Automatically manages secrets via the service binding.

 ## Supported Dapr components

-Currently, the `dapr-component init` command supports the following Dapr components:
+The `dapr-component init` command supports the following Dapr components:
 - Redis for state stores and pub/sub (default component)
 - Apache Kafka for pub/sub
 - PostgreSQL for state stores